MPRlab/mono/README.md

 MPR_WORKSPACE
 =============

+This repository, for the most part, is licensed under GPL V3.0.
+This includes any code inside ipython notebooks.
+A copy of the GPL V3.0 is available in the file license.txt

 This repository is intended to store all code development for the Music Perception and Robotics Lab at WPI.

 Currently, it is divided into several different directories: